 Open Space Subvention Act Survey - Now Available

-The Fiscal Year 2016-2017 (FY 2016) Survey of Participation in the Land Conservation Act and Open Space Subvention Act (OSSA) is now available.
+The 2016 Survey of Participation in the Land Conservation Act and Open Space Subvention Act (OSSA) is now available.
 Please go to the Open Space Subvention Payments page to obtain the survey forms and for further information on the reporting requirements.

 AB 1265 - Advisory Statement (PDF)

 Data and Maps

 The 2014 Status Report is the most recent available.
 Check out this page for reports dating back to 1989.